csebooks/c-programming/content.ta/grammer/structures.md

             url: https://www.google.co.in/books/edition/Let_Us_C/HrlIEAAAQBAJ?hl=en&gbpv=1
 ---

-which mechanic is good enough who knows how to repair only one type of vehicle?
-None.
-Same thing is true about C language.
-It wouldn’t have been so popular had it been able to handle only all **int**s, or all **float**s or all **char**s at a time.
-In fact, when we handle real world data, we don’t usually deal with little atoms of information by themselves—things like integers, characters and such.
-Instead, we deal with entities that are collections of things, each thing having its own attributes, just as the entity we call a ‘book’ is a collection of things, such as title, author, call number, publisher, number of pages, date of publication, etc. As you can see, all this data is dissimilar, like author is a string, whereas number of pages is an integer.
-For dealing with such collections, C provides a data type called ‘structure’.
-A structure gathers together, different atoms of information that comprise a given entity.
-And structure is the topic of this chapter.
+C language provides arrays and strings to let us handle similar data.
+But real world data is usually dissimilar.
+For example, a ‘book’ is a collection of items like title, author, publisher, number of pages, date of publication, etc. For dealing with such data C provides a data type called ‘structure’,which is the topic of this chapter.

 # Why use Structures?

-wouldn’t have been so popular had it been able to handle only all **int**s, or all **float**s or all **char**s at a time.
-In fact, when we handle real world data, we don’t usually deal with little atoms of information by themselves—things like integers, characters and such.
-Instead, we deal with entities that are collections of things, each thing having its own attributes, just as the entity we call a ‘book’ is a collection of things, such as title, author, call number, publisher, number of pages, date of publication, etc. As you can see, all this data is dissimilar, like author is a string, whereas number of pages is an integer.
-For dealing with such collections, C provides a data type called ‘structure’.
-A structure gathers together, different atoms of information that comprise a given entity.
-And structure is the topic of this chapter.

-We have seen earlier how ordinary variables can hold one piece of information and how arrays can hold a number of pieces of information of the same data type.
-These two data types can handle a great variety of situations.
-But quite often we deal with entities that are collection of dissimilar data types.

-For **example**, suppose you want to store data about a book.
-You might want to store its name (a string), its price (a float) and number of pages in it (an int).
-If data about say 3 such books is to be stored, then we can follow two approaches:
+Suppose we wish to store in memory name (a string), price (a float) and number of pages (an int) of 3 books.
+To do this we can take following
+approaches:

 - Construct individual arrays, one for storing names, another for storing prices and still another for storing number of pages.